Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 It's important to inform your customers what you will be billing in the
 future: https://stripe.com/docs/payments/setup-intents#mandates

+## Caveats

+1. This plugin creates subscriptions off-session (in the background).
+Because of this, you can not use prorations in the EU area.
+This is due to the fact that prorations are one-time payments, and one time payment require additional SCA confirmation.

+2. This plugin overrides any set OrderItemCalculationStrategies.
+The strategy in this plugin is used for calculating the amount due for a subscription, if the variant is a subscription.
+For non-subscription variants, the normal default orderline calculation is used.
+Only 1 strategy can be used per Vendure instance, so any other OrderItemCalculationStrategies are overwritten by this plugin.

+## Advanced features

+// TODO prorations, downpayment, startdates, enddates

 ### Preview pricing calculations

 You can preview the pricing model of a subscription without adding it to cart with the following query on the shop-api: